 2:30-5:30 Lectures/Discussions/Feedback/Poster Making/Playing/Adventures/Group Experiences

 8:00 Slides/Videos/Extracurricular Classes/Fire Circles, Music, Dancing, etc

 The general outline of the contents of the Teacher Training will be fleshed out and developed over the next month, so please check back.
-The other invited Guest Teachers and what they will offer will also be included here.
+The other invited Guest Teachers and what they will offer will also be included here in December.

 REQUIREMENTS & IMPORTANT INFORMATION

 Students will need to come prepared in the same way as for their Advanced Workshop.